curiosity81/T-1000/README.md

 ```
 sudo shutdown -r now
 ```
-After reboot update Raspbian (for logging into the device again, see the end of paragraph "Connect to raspberry pi zero"):
+After reboot update Raspbian (if there are problems with logging into the device again, see the end of paragraph "Connect to raspberry pi zero"):
 ```
 sudo apt-get update
 ```